lubiana/no-framework-tutorial/05-http.md

 [meta-document](https://www.php-fig.org/psr/psr-7/meta/#why-are-streams-mutable).
 For me the important thing is to be aware of the problems that can occur with mutable objects.
 Here is a small [Blogpost](http://andrew.carterlunn.co.uk/programming/2016/05/22/psr-7-is-not-immutable.html) that gives some context.
 Beware that the Middleware-Example in the post is based on a deprecated middleware standard.
 But more on middlewares will be discussed in later chapters.
-I for one am happy about that fact, as it saves me from writing at least 3 lines of code whenever i want to add content to a response object.
+I, for one, am happy about that fact, as it saves me from writing at least 3 lines of code whenever i want to add content to a response object.

 ```php